leonar15/startup-checklist/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 ##### Intro
 Other than building a product people want, incorporating a new business is essential to raising money, opening a bank account, and creating a legal entity for contracts and other liabilities.
 For technical folks like me, it's the "necessary evil" of founding a company and just needs to get done.
 Having gone through this recently, I made a checklist in case I'd have to do it again in the near future.
-Why you should incorporate in DE is outside the scope of this article, but [other resources have good answers](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware).
+Why you should incorporate in DE is outside the scope of this article, but [other folks have written good answers](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware).

 Some notes:
 - The full process will take several weeks to complete
 - Most steps are sequential and depend on an earlier step being complete
 - Many steps require the use of snail mail or a [fax machine](#resources)
 - For brevity, Delaware and California are shortened to *DE* and *CA*
+- Again, consult your lawyer.
+Some will defer fees for startups

 # The checklist
 #### Register with DE